Nilrudra1999/Understanding-DSA/notes/List_ADTs.md

 - ✅ What does the code look like?
 - ✅ When should LISTs be used?
 - ✅ Why should LISTs be used over other Data Structures?
-- How are some LIST data structures the same?
-- How are they different?

 ## What Are Some LIST ADTs?